 The report showed that in Latin America and the Caribbean for every 100 girls 96 males have completed primary education, 94 lower secondary, 91 upper secondary and 83 boys have attended post-secondary schooling.
 The situation had been the same in this region since 1997 and for every 100 girls, there were only 90 males who enrolled for post-secondary education.

 Globally, it was found that 6% of countries had gender disparity in education at the expense of boys in primary enrolment, 17% in lower-secondary and 45% in upper secondary education.
 It was found that the change of pace for addressing boys’ education disparity has been slower than that of girls since the year 2000.

 The UNESCO report found a reversing of the gender disparity in education in some countries like India and Senegal.
 In these countries in 2000, only 85 girls enrolled in primary education in every 100 boys.
 However, in 2016 it was just reversed.

-In Gambia and Nepal where fewer girls enrolled in Primary education in the year 2000 (70 in 100 boys), the trend was reversed to discriminate boys in the year 2016.
+In Gambia and Nepal, where fewer girls have enrolled in Primary education in the year 2000 (70 in 100 boys), the trend was reversed to discriminate boys in the year 2016.